 One of the beautiful things about investing in the best Canadian small-cap stocks is it’s not particularly hard to find a company on the cusp of big growth trading at a real bargain price.

 Polaris Infrastructure (TSX:PIF) is often ignored by the market because its main asset is a geothermal power plant in Nicaragua, a part of the world that isn’t exactly known for its political stability.
 But investors shouldn’t be so quick to write off the company; the state-of-the-art plant is a major contributor to the power grid and a big source of pride for the country.
-It’s a good asset.
+It’s a good asset, and renewable energy stocks are gaining popularity at a rapid pace.

 Management knows the market doesn’t like the emphasis on Nicaragua, so the company has begun an expansion program into Peru.
 It acquired a series of hydroelectric assets there in various stages of development, the majority of which should be completed in 2020-21.